-Swedish Hospital has a robust offering of community health and outreach programs designed to serve the needs of its diverse community while addressing health equity and various social determinants of health.
-These programs are collectively called Community CARE - Creating Access to Resources for Equity - working both within the health system as well as externally throughout the community and in deep partnership with area organizations.
+Swedish Hospital offers a robust array of community health and outreach programs designed to serve the needs of its diverse community, addressing health equity and various social determinants of health.
+These programs are collectively called Community CARE - Creating Access to Resources for Equity - working both within the health system as well as externally throughout the community in deep partnership with area organizations.
 More details are available at SwedishCovenant.org/communitywellness.